Rahmamouradsayed/RL_Learning_Tool/README.md

 # Description
 Build a web-based interactive tool for learning reinforcement learning (RL).
 The tool is mainly for anyone who is interested in RL.
 It provides an intuitive interface for exploring key algorithms, environments, and concepts.

-# How to use it
+# How to Run code

-1. Install Extension
+# 1. Install Extension
 Open VS Code
 Press Ctrl+Shift+X (Windows/Linux) or Cmd+Shift+X (Mac)
 Search "Live Server" → Install

-2. Launch App
+# 2. Launch App
 Right-click index.html
 Select "Open with Live Server"

-3. Start Using
+# 3. Start Using
 Browser opens automatically

 # RL enviroments :